 A file named NANOJMOL.DAT containing the nanotube structure is generated.
 This file can be directly used by the 3D structure viewer Jmol (www.jmol.org).
 This keyword must appear in the geometry block before all the keywords related to nanotube construction.

 NANORE

-To be used for tubes built with NANOTUBE (page 51).
+Nanotube rebuild: to be used for tubes built with NANOTUBE (page 56).
+See the NAN-OTUBE keyword for a discussion of nanotube rebuild.